 Not all of these symptoms will be present in every case or to the same degree.
 Symptoms usually pass in two days to a week on average, but can in relatively rare cases take up to two weeks.
 It is not uncommon to feel tired or drained for a little while afterwards either.

-Remember, there is a vaccine that is currently undergoing trials but it is nowhere near being considered ready yet, so there is still no vaccine or cure for dengue at the moment.
+Remember, there is a vaccine that is currently undergoing trials and is looking promising, but it is nowhere near being considered ready yet, so there is still no vaccine or cure for dengue at the moment.
 If you get it all you can do is seek medical treatment and try to relieve your symptoms.

 The only way to prevent getting dengue, is to protect yourself from the mosquitoes and avoid getting bitten in the first place.